tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-reference-data-api.md

 Inserts / replaces the entire reference data item $.put[i] (the *i* th item in the array with key 'put').
 The unit of commit is $.put[i].
 The operation is idempotent.

-Assume a reference data set that defines one key with name *deviceId* and type *string*.
-A sample request and response message is the following:
+Assume a reference data set that defines a single key with name *deviceId* and type *string*.
+A sample request and response message is shown in the following sections:

 ### Put Request Message